CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

       ![Enter Your Password](../media/sc900-image-2.png)

-4. If prompted to stay signed in, you can click "No."
+4. If prompted to stay signed in, you can click **No**.

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **Maybe Later** to skip the tour.

 6. Click **Next** from the bottom right corner to embark on your lab journey!<br>

    ![Start Your Azure Journey](../media/sc900-image(3).png)

-<br>Now you are all set to explore the powerful world of technology.
+<br>Now, you are all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!